 What is a private jet floating fleet?

-Floating fleet is a term used to describe several aircraft of the same type in various locations which are all typically owned by one operator.
+A floating fleet is a term used to describe several aircraft of the same type in various locations, which are all typically owned by one operator.
 For example, the operator could have multiple Gulfstream G-IVs, Citation Xs, or Challenger 300s located throughout the U.S. Because they own many of the same model, they do not need to return to base; instead, they simply change the pilots and crew where necessary.

 This is helpful because it allows operators to charge less, and they can quote one-way trips for a typical charge of flight time plus 40%.
 This is preferable to paying for an unused return journey, representing a 60% saving for clients.
 This lessens the financial burden on clients and creates fewer empty legs.
 Plus, because floating fleets are usually owned by an operator, there’s no need to wait for owner approval; however, keep in mind that cancellation policies are strict for one-way flights and can end up more costly than booking a round trip.

 In some areas, certain jet sizes will be more common.
-The East Coast North to South route has lots of light jets available, while midsize aircraft are more common for cross country routes.
+The East Coast's north-to-south route has lots of light jets available, while midsize aircraft are more common for cross-country routes.